textpattern/textpattern.github.io/brand/editorial-guide.md

 Conjunctions like _but_ and _and_ are fine to use infrequently at beginnings of sentences, but conjunctions like _therefore_, that require a following comma, should be avoided, for example:

-> Therefore, don’t do this.
+> Therefore, don't do this.

 **Avoid useless adverbs**:

 Adverbs like _very_, _really_, _only_, and others are commonly used in speech when we talk to each other, and in that context are easily overlooked, but they look and read terrible in writing, and add considerable bloat to documents when all tallied up.

-For example, 'the really large code block’ or 'only copy the lines between x and y’ are bloated ways of writing 'the large code block’ and 'copy the lines between x and y’.
-There’s no loss of meaning or instruction by dropping the needless adverbs, and it reads a lot better too.
+For example, 'the really large code block' or 'only copy the lines between x and y' are bloated ways of writing 'the large code block' and 'copy the lines between x and y'.
+There's no loss of meaning or instruction by dropping the needless adverbs, and it reads a lot better too.

 **Avoid passive verb structures**.
 Verb structures like _to be/have_, _could be/have_, _should be/have_, _might be/have_, and so forth are not only miserable to read, but they bloat copy with unnecessary words.
 You are the expert giving the sound advice, so assume the role.
 Find a more direct and active way of word phrases.
-Using a generic structure as example: 'put this thing there’ is far cleaner and direct than either 'you should put this thing there’ or 'that thing should be put there’.
+Using a generic structure as example: 'put this thing there' is far cleaner and direct than either 'you should put this thing there' or 'that thing should be put there'.
 Both are lousy.
-If a reader doesn’t want to put something somewhere, they won’t, but they’ll appreciate you weren’t wishy-washy about the instruction.
+If a reader doesn't want to put something somewhere, they won't, but they'll appreciate you weren't wishy-washy about the instruction.
 Kill the passive verb structures.

-**Question every use of 'that’ and 'just’**:
+**Question every use of 'that' and 'just'**:

 It's easy to abuse both words.
-Every time you use 'that’ or 'just’ in a sentence, read the sentence without using the words and see if it still makes sense.
+Every time you use 'that' or 'just' in a sentence, read the sentence without using the words and see if it still makes sense.
 Most of the time it will.
 If it does, leave the words out.

 ### Capitalizations